thunder-project/thunder-extraction/README.md

 Transform a new data set using the `model`, by averaging pixels within each of the `regions`.
 As with fitting, `data` can either be a [`thunder`](https://github.com/thunder-project/thunder) `images` object, or a `numpy` array with shape `t,x,y(,z)`.
 It will return a [`thunder`](https://github.com/thunder-project/thunder) `series` object, which can be converted to a [`numpy`](https://github.com/numpy/numpy) array by calling `toarray()`.

+#### `model.merge(self, overlap=0.5, max_iter=2, k_nearest=10)`

+Merge overlapping regions in the model, by greedily comparing nearby regions and merging those that are similar to one another.
+Only considers `k` nearest neighbors to speed up computation.

 ## list of algorithms

 Here are all the algorithms currently available.